krzemin/fj/README.md

 #### Covariant method overriding

 Unlike to *FJ*, where we allowed method overriding only with corresponding (i.e. identical) signatures, in *FGJ* covariant method overriding on the method's result type is allowed.
-It means that the result type of a method may be a subtype of the result type of the corresponding method in the superclass, although the bounds of type variables and the argument types must be identical (modulo renaming of type variables).
+Result type of a method may be a subtype of the result type of the corresponding method in the superclass, although the bounds of type variables and the argument types must be identical (modulo renaming of type variables).

 Function for typing expressions is located at `fgj.Types.exprType`, now it takes expression, class table and two contexts *Γ* and *Δ*.
-Again, we have auxilliary `fgj.Types.programType` which checks also well-typedness of classes and methods, this time regarding covariance in method result argument.
+Again, we have auxilliary `fgj.Types.programType` which checks also well-typedness of classes and methods.

 ### Excercise: type-passing evaluator

-This time we will not provide CBV evaluator for type-passing semantics.
-We will leave it as an excercise for the reader to take *FJ* evaluator code and adjust it to support evaluating programs in syntax with generic types.
+We will not provide CBV evaluator for type-passing semantics, leaving it as an excercise for the reader to take *FJ* evaluator code and adjust it to support evaluating programs in syntax with generic types.

 > **Hint:** as well as we maintain environment for variables and its values, you may need to maintain additional environment mapping type variables to actual class types.

 ## Type erasure

-In this article we explore other possible implementation of generics, which is present in full Java compiler. `javac` performs translation from full language with generic types to intermediate form, which corresponds language syntax without generics (like our *FJ*).
-Then bytecode is generated, which maintains no information about type parameters.
+Erasure-related code is contained in `src/main/scala/erasure` directory.

 ### Implementation review

-Type erasure in this repository is implemented in package `erasure.Erasure`.
-Again, this is simple adaptation of erasure rules, helper rules and substitutions in our actual representation.
-We will translate:
+The technical idea of type erasure is to translate *FGJ* programs into *FJ* ones.
+To perform that task, we have to define erasure for all parts of our programs.
+Wanting to adopt erasure rules from *FJ* paper, several functions are defined, to translate:

 * FGJ types to FJ types -- `erasure.Erasure.eraseType`
 * FGJ expressions to FJ expression -- `erasure.Erasure.eraseExpr`